UniMath/agda-unimath/src/synthetic-homotopy-theory/coforks.lagda.md

         ( inr))

-    horizontal-map-cocone-cofork : cofork a X → domain-double-arrow a → X horizontal-map-cocone-cofork e = map-cofork a e ∘ bottom-map-double-arrow a
+    horizontal-map-cocone-cofork : cofork a X → domain-double-arrow a → X horizontal-map-cocone-cofork e = map-cofork a e ∘ left-map-double-arrow a

     vertical-map-cocone-cofork : cofork a X → codomain-double-arrow a → X vertical-map-cocone-cofork e = map-cofork a e

     coherence-square-cocone-cofork :
-      ( e : cofork a X) →
+      (e : cofork a X) →
       coherence-square-maps
         ( horizontal-map-span-cocone-cofork)
         ( vertical-map-span-cocone-cofork)